“If we've missed anything, please email stuart@moore-design.com

 Other than the remaining pieces from the Stuart Moore galleries (see SALE section) we have no inventory, only sample rings in non-precious metals and CAD images from which you may special order your ring customized for your finger size and diamond choice.

-Imagine if we had to make all these options in precious metal – and set them with 1 to 5 carat diamonds – the huge investment would mean we couldn’t keep our diamond prices down to anything like the level where you’d be prepared to buy.
-We’d be in the same fix as normal retailers who do have diamonds in every ring and guess who has to pay their carrying costs.
+Imagine if we had to make all these options in precious metal – and set them with 1 to 5 carat diamonds – the huge investment would mean we couldn’t keep our diamond prices down to anything like the level where you’d be prepared to buy, so we’d be in the same fix as any normal retailer who have diamonds in their stock samples but adds the carrying costs in their prices.
 The resulting high prices are probably a part of why you’re online and we think you’re right.

 Our alternative is much more effective and way less expensive.
 Work with us through voice or email to determine budget and ring design with stone preferences.
 We’ll put together a presentation package expressly for you and meet you in our offices (or yours) to show you your very best options.